 The overlooked town of Demre is worthy of your attention as you make your way across Turkey’s Mediterranean coast.
 Once a thriving city and prominent member of the Lycian League, Demre was known as Myra in antiquity.
-In addition to impressive Lycian tombs, Demre is also home to the Church of St. Nicholas, now better known as Santa Claus.
+In addition to its impressive Lycian tombs, Demre is also home to the Church of St. Nicholas, now better known as Santa Claus.
 In the following Demre guide, we’ll be going over the town’s main attractions, including the former port of Andriake.

 Learn more about Demre transport and accommodation below.